-For proper operation, the transmitter and receiver must be electronically 'bound.'
+For proper operation, the transmitter and receiver must be electronically "bound."
 This has been done for you at the factory.
 Should you ever need to re-bind the system or bind to an additional transmitter or receiver, follow these instructions.
-Note: The receiver must be connected to a 4.8-6.0v (nominal) power source for binding and the transmitter and receiver must be within 5 feet of each other.
+Note: The receiver must be connected to a 4.8-6.0v (nominal) power source for binding, and the transmitter and receiver must be within 5 feet of each other.

-- 1. Press and hold the SFT button on the transmitter. - 2.
-Turn on the transmitter and release the SET button.
-The status LED will flash red slowly, indicating that the transmitter is in bind mode. - 3.
-Press and hold the LINK button on the receiver. - 4.
-Turn on the speed control by pressing the EZ-Set button and release the LINK button. - When the LEDs on both the transmitter and the receiver turn solid green, the system is bound and ready for use.
+- 1. Press and hold the transmitter's SET button as you switch the transmitter on.
+The transmitter's LED will flash red slowly.
+Release the SET button. - 2.
+Press and hold the receiver's LINK button as you switch on the speed control (by pressing the EZ-Set button).
+Release the LINK button. - 3.
+When the transmitter and receiver's LEDs turn solid green, the system is bound and ready for use.
 Confirm that the steering and throttle operate properly before driving your model.